Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 Some programs don't even qualify as real coaching.

 An influencer is not a "coach" just because they're famous.
+Such people are entertainers, not coaches.

 And some are dangerous.